pudly/schmopera-hugo/content/articles/alexandra-bourque-it-is-such-a-rush-of-adrenaline.md

 ---
-title: "Alexandra Bourque: "It is such a rush of adrenaline.""
+title: "Alexandra Bourque: &quot;It is such a rush of adrenaline.&quot;"
 ---

 ## Is orchestral conducting really a man's world?